pavan98765/Auto-WCEBleedGen/README.md

 ## Conclusion

-I have trained the yolov8 model 'x' version on the dataset, I reannotated the dataset, then collected more data annotated them and trained on it.
+I have trained the YOLOv8-X version on the dataset, I reannotated the dataset, then collected more data annotated them and trained on it.
 All the evaluation metrics are calculated on the default validation dataset also stored in the repo.